-That Germany, despite banishments, is not one whit behind other European missions, is the encouraging word brought back by Elder Hugh J. Cannon, who returned several days ago from presiding over the work in that country.
-It will be remembered that a littie over three years ago the edict went forth that "Mormonism" was to be no longer tolerated in that section, and that in Prussia especially, steps were taken to banish the Elders from that neighborhood.
+That Germany, despite banishments, s not one whit behind other European missions, is the encouraging word brought back by Elder Hugh J. Cannon, who returned several days ago from presiding over the work in that counry.
+It will be remembered that a little over three years ago the edict went forth that "Mormonism" was to be no longer tolerated in that section, and that in Prussia especially, steps were taken to banish the Elders from that neighborhood.
 In some cases the mis-sionaries were thrown into jail for no cause whatever, and they were so hounded by the officers that it was finally decided to quit the empire and leave the work to local Elders.
-This was done and with what assistance the Utah missionaries could give, some times at long distances, the work continued as though nothing had occurred o mar its progress, When the order of banishment was first issued, President Cannon had a conferance with Andrew D. White, the American ambassador, who kindly proffered to do all he could to have the order annulled.
-Mr. White laid the matter before the government and after awhile the answer came back that Germany did not deem the pro-mulgation of doctrines not excluding polygamy, compatible with good orde and morality.
-It will be noted that no charge of preaching polygamy was made against them, but simply that the government could not tolerate the preaching of principles not excluding Failing in the efforts to have the banishment cancelled, the Elders were sent into other parts of the country sent into other parts of the and in due season mission headquarters were changed from Berlin, Germany, to Zurich, Switzerland.
-While the to Zurich, Switzerland.
-While the "Mormon" question was under consid-Anomon' question was under consid-eration, it was learned inter that se-cret service men had been following the missionaries in their travels, close-ly ebserving their conduct, in order, if possible, to prefer charges against them and have them thrown into jail.
-But despite their efforts no fault could be found with them so that all that be found with them, so that all that could be done was to have them banished on general principles.
+This was done and with what assistance This the Utah missionaries could give, some times at long distances, the work continued as though nothing had occurred when the order of banishment was first issued, President Cannon had a confer-nce with Andrew D. White, the American ambassador, who kindly proffered to do all he could to have the order annulled.
+Mr. White laid the matter before the government and after awhile the answer came back that Germany did not deem the pro-mulgation of doctrines not excluding inligation of doctines with good order and morality.
+It will be noted that no charge of preaching polygamy was made against them, but simply thut the government could not tolerate the preaching of principles not excluding Falling in the efforts to have the banishment cancelled, the Elders were sent into other parts of the country and in due season mission headquarters were changed from Berlin, Germany, to Zurich, Switzerland.
+While the "Mormon" question was under consid-"Mormon" question was under consid-eration, it was learned later that se-cret service men had been following the missionaries in their travels, close-ly ebserving their conduct, in order, if possible, to prefer charges against them and have them thrown into jail.
+But despite their efforts no fault could be cound with them so that all that be found with them, so that all that could be done was to have them banished on general principles.
 There were some few places where the order was not effective, but in these the Elders were cautioned against praying or sing-ing hymns, and instead had to read the hymns and pray in secret.
-In spite of the difficulties referred to, the work has continued in good condi-tion and last year 340 baptisms were performed in that country.
-A year ago the German mission was annexed to the Swiss mission and the work in both the Swiss mission and the work in both countries is now under one head, the president being Elder Serge F. Ballif of Logan, Utah.
+In spite of the difficulties referred to the work has continued in good condi-tion and last year 340 baptisms were the Swiss mission and the work in both countries is now under one head, the president being Elder Serge F. Ballif of Logan, Utah.
 There are now about 130 Elders in that mission and all are much encouraged with the success at-tending their humble efforts.
-Most of them are young men just out of school them are young men, just out of school, and as they are generally studious they acquire the language in a compara-tively short time, being able to speak it quite well within a year.
-The Am-erican ambassador, Charlemange Tow-er, is a genial gentleman and he af-tards the Elders all the protection posfords the Elders all the protection possible in his official capacity.
-Elder Cannon left home July 8, 1901 and returned March 30, 1905.
-He had an interesting experience while away He had and comes home in splendid health, ready to assume his new duties as president of the Liberty stake of Zion Before leaving for home he made a tour of the Alpa and passed over the great Simplon tunnel, which is con-ceded to be the largest in the world most wonderful piece of engineering.
-French Policy in Morocco.
+Most of tending their humble efforts.
+Most of them are young men, just out of school, and as they are generally studious they acquire the language in a compara-tively short time, being able to speak it quite well within a year.
+The Am-erican ambassador, Charlemange Tow-er, is a genial gentleman and he af-fords the Elders all the protection pos-sible is a school of the school of th and returned March 30, 1905.
+He had an interesting experience while away and comes home in splendid health ready to assume his new duties as president of the Liberty stake of Zion, Before leaving for home he made a tour of the Alps and passed over the great Simplon tunnel, which is con-ceded to be the largest in the world most wonderful piece of en- French Policy in Morocco.